-In 2013 the school expanded into the "Union Garage", at 300 S Fair Oaks Ave., the "North Building" which now hosts performances, recordings, graduation commencements, and more.
+In 2012 LACM received accreditation for Bachelor programs and in 2013 the school expanded into the "Union Garage", at 300 S Fair Oaks Ave., the "North Building" which now hosts performances, recordings, graduation commencements, and more.
 In the years prior to LACM's acquisition, Maserati also occupied the space.
 Affectionately we have named the Garage Performance Venue to commemorate the building's footprint in the community-signage from the original business still decorates the exterior walls.
 The "North Building" is included in the list of historical landmarks of Pasadena.

 In 2014 LAMA changed its name to the Los Angeles College of Music, soon thereafter adding Music Business, Songwriting, Composing for Visual Media, Brass & Woodwind and Piano performance programs.
-Today LACM is a leader in music education offering 10 nationally accredited programs at the bachelor level (National Association of Schools of Music).
+In 2021, LACM receive accreditation to offer Master of Music and Master of Arts degrees and today, LACM is a leader in music education offering 24 nationally accredited major offerings at the baccalaureate and graduate degree level (National Association of Schools of Music).